 If this sounds like you, turn to the board-certified bariatric surgeons at Pardee Bariatrics and General Surgery for complete, surgical weight-loss care.
 From your first visit to lifelong follow-up services, you’ll have an expert team guiding you every step of the way.
 Trust the guidance of our surgeon, who performs hundreds of bariatric surgeries annually and has the experience to recommend the best procedure for you.

 Are You a Candidate?

 Enter your height and weight in the calculator and look at your Body Mass Index (BMI).
 You may qualify for weight-loss surgery if you have:

 Body mass index (BMI) of 35–39.9, with a history of obesity-related conditions such as high blood pressure, Type 2 diabetes or sleep apnea

 BMI of at least 40, regardless of any history of obesity-related diseases

 Begin your journey by attending a free in-person informational seminar or watching a video seminar for an overview of the bariatric surgery process, treatment options and expected results.
 Choose the in-person seminar for an opportunity to meet the weight-loss surgeon and ask them questions and get answers.

 Recovering after Bariatric Surgery

-Partner with Pardee Bariatrics and Weight Loss for support that helps you recover successfully after weight-loss surgery.
+Partner with Pardee Bariatrics and General Surgery for support that helps you recover successfully after weight-loss surgery.
 Attend all of your postoperative check-ups to maintain your progress and check on your health.
 These check-ups will be scheduled frequently the first year after surgery and then yearly thereafter.
-We are committed to lifelong care at Pardee Bariatrics and Weight Loss and are here to answer any questions you may have throughout your recovery period.
+We are committed to lifelong care at Pardee Bariatrics and General Surgery and are here to answer any questions you may have throughout your recovery period.